Shining Resonance Refrain: Development and release

 The game was announced in May 2014 as Shining Resonance, as the newest title in Sega's Shining series.
 The game was developed by Media.Vision, and featured illustrations by longtime series character artist Tony Taka.
 The game received a Japan-only release later in the year on the PlayStation 3.
 In November 2017, a remaster, Shining Resonance Refrain, was announced for PlayStation 4.
 The remaster was at 90% complete at the time of the announcement, and while an English language release was not announced, Sega did note that they were considering a worldwide audience for the series, a departure from most of the recent entries in the series, which had stayed in Japan.
 In February 2018, Sega announced that the game would receive an English-language localization, and that it would also be released for the Nintendo Switch, Windows, and Xbox One platforms.
 The game was released in July 2018.

 The remastered version contains multiple new additions to the core of the original Shining Resonance.
 The game contains a "Refrain Mode" which tells a new "what-if" side story separate from the main story.
 It does not need to be unlocked - it is available prior to even starting the main game, though the developers state that while the side story does not affect the main story, it makes more sense if the main game is played first.
 Two additional party members, Excella and Jinas, are added as well; they were present in the prior game, but not playable.
 Over 150 pieces of downloadable content (DLC) from the PS3 game are included in the remaster as well.

 Reception

-Shining Resonance Refrain received mixed reception, according to review aggregator Metacritic.
+Shining Resonance Refrain received mixed reception, according to review aggregator platform Metacritic.
 The PlayStation 3 version of the game was the fifth best-selling game in its release week in Japan, selling approximately 67,000 copies.